shikoshib/3xSummoner/README.md

 # 3xSummoner
 A message box generator that uses native Windows API, intended for use on Windows 3.1.

-In case you're wondering, this program works up to Windows 7, since it's the last Windows version to support Win16 applications.
+In case you're wondering, this app works up to Windows 7, since it's the last Windows version to support Win16 applications.

 Sorry if the code is a bit messy, I'm just a beginner to C.